setavenger/blindbit-wallet-cli/README.md

 # BlindBit Wallet CLI

-A command-line interface for managing Bitcoin Silent Payment (BIP 352) wallets.
+A command-line interface for managing Bitcoin Silent Payments (BIP 352) wallets.

+WARNING: This is program is currently in reckless testing, use at own risk!

 ## Features